wchuhao/wchuhao.github.io/README.md

 ```
 git clone {YOUR GITHUB REPO URL}
 ```
-8. Navigate into the newly clone repository by running, replacing the placehold path with the actual path to the local repository
+8. Navigate into the newly cloned repository by running
 ```
 cd path/to/your/repository
 ```